Introduction to Amines – Compounds Containing Nitrogen

 Uses of Amines

-Amines have widespread application in our daily lives.
+Amines have a widespread application in our daily lives.
 Some of the uses of amines are listed below:

 - It is used in water purification, medicine manufacturing and development of insecticides and pesticides.